CAYC-MB MTS PD Day - Fostering Inquiry, Play & Well-Being with Nature

 Presenters: John O’ Neil - Grade 5 Teacher, École South Pointe School, Pembina Trails School Division, Dr. Xiaoxiao Du - Assistant Professor, Faculty of Education, University of Manitoba and Tessa Sharpe - Grade 7 French Immersion Teacher, École South Pointe School, Pembina Trails School Division

-AM3 - Miigwetch to Treaty 1 Land (2 spots remaining)
+FULL - AM3 - Miigwetch to Treaty 1 Land

 Join us for our a lively and interactive session outdoors to connect with the land as we would with young children!
 We will weave together Indigenous teachings, mentor texts, puppets, singing and movement as we show our respect to the land, trees, water, humans and "more than humans" who call Treaty 1 Land home.